jain7aman/spring-jpa-jersey/README.md

 # Spring 4 + Hibernate 4 + MySQL/H2+ Maven Integration
-This is the solution to the problem posted at https://github.com/cinqtechnologies/spring-jpa-jersey by ` CINQ Technologies `
+A REST service build to retrieve list of cities stored in a database.
+This service provides solution to the problem posted at https://github.com/cinqtechnologies/spring-jpa-jersey by `CINQ Technologies`

-The solution uses:
+Technologies:

-- Java (preferably Java 8 and Functional programming as much as possible)
+- Java
 - RESTFull service
 - Data manipulation layer
 - Spring 4 and Spring-boot